 Finding candidates to fit the niche marketing roles that require an expertise in inbound marketing can be very challenging.
-Traditional marketing and advertising techniques are taught around the globe in colleges and universities, but unfortunately, inbound marketing is still not a discipline that graduates know when they enter the professional workforce.
-After graduation, individuals are typically not ready and able to directly jump into inbound marketing roles that require extra training to get fully on-board and learn how it integrates into an overall marketing strategy.
+Traditional marketing and advertising techniques are taught around the globe in colleges and universities.
+However, unfortunately, inbound marketing is still not a discipline that graduates know when they enter the professional workforce.
+After graduation, individuals are typically not ready and able to directly jump into inbound marketing roles that require extra training to get fully on board and learn how it integrates into an overall marketing strategy.
 The scarcity of digital marketing training, and more specifically, inbound marketing training, can make it all the more difficult to find that perfect inbound marketer for your team.
-We see this issue over and over again while working with organizations that want to practice inbound marketing, but either don’t have the talent on their team to support the initiative, and / or don’t have the budget or desire to work with an external inbound marketing agency.
+We see this issue repeatedly while working with organizations that want to practice inbound marketing.
+Still, they either don’t have the talent on their team to support the initiative or don’t have the budget or desire to work with an external inbound marketing agency.

-There are four questions to ask when you are crafting your inbound marketing job description and interviewing candidates for your job.
-These questions will help you find the right talent to ensure the candidates have the skills, or at least the motivation to quickly learn the required skills.
+When you are crafting your inbound marketing job description and interviewing candidates for your job, there are four questions to ask.
+These questions will help you find the right talent to ensure the candidates have the skills or the motivation to learn the required skills quickly.
 Remember, just because someone has a marketing or communications background doesn't mean they can adequately perform in an inbound marketing role.
 Be sure to ask the tough questions before making an offer for your next inbound marketing hire.

 - Do they have an inbound marketing certification?
 HubSpot has created a free inbound marketing certification that is available to individuals around the globe to learn the concept of inbound marketing completely online.
-While this is a certification taught by HubSpot, the candidate does not need to have an active HubSpot account to access it.
+While this is a certification taught by HubSpot, the candidate does not need an active HubSpot account to access it.
 This certification immerses individuals in all things inbound marketing.
-It provides training, resources and a global community of other likeminded inbound marketers.
-If you’re hiring an inbound marketing professional and they don’t have this certification, I would definitely consider other candidates.
-Given that the cost is free, and over 60,000 people are certified around the globe, you should make this a top priority in your hiring requirements.
+It provides training, resources, and a global community of other like-minded inbound marketers.
+If you’re hiring an inbound marketing professional who doesn’t have this certification, I would consider other candidates.
+Given that the cost is free and over 60,000 people are certified around the globe, you should make this a top priority in your hiring requirements.

-All too often, we have seen individuals go completely through the interview process to a job offer simply because they used the term “inbound marketing” on their resume or LinkedIn profile.
-However, very often, they don’t fully understand the complexity of inbound marketing and how to make it work for their new employer.
-This is a disservice to you as the employer, and to them as the candidate because they are potentially taking on a role where their success may be unrealistic.
-This mistake can set you back weeks, months, or sadly, even years, if the knowledge isn’t there in the beginning and willingness to effectively learn the concept and tactics behind inbound.
+We have often seen individuals go completely through the interview process to a job offer simply because they used the term “inbound marketing” on their resume or LinkedIn profile.
+However, they often don’t fully understand the complexity of inbound marketing and how to make it work for their new employer.
+This is a disservice to you as the employer and the candidate because they are potentially taking on a role where their success may be unrealistic.
+This mistake can set you back weeks, months, or sadly, even years if the knowledge isn’t there in the beginning.
 You run the risk that everyone on the team is on completely different levels with their knowledge and skillset.